Gale's

-Gale's is a UK brand of honey, currently owned by Premier Foods.
+Gale's is a United Kingdom brand of honey, currently owned by Premier Foods.
 The former company had been established in 1919, remaining independent until it was acquired by Rowntree Mackintosh Confectionery in 1986.

 History

 The company was established in 1919, when Richard Westley Gale (born 1895 in Hendon) of Richmond and Sidney Thomas Rayner of Mortlake started their business as "Rayner & Gale" which was a partnership.
 The partnership was dissolved on 3 July 1926 and it became "R.W.
 Gale & Co.
 Ltd", based in the SW9 district of south London.

 Reckitt & Colman

 In 1948 Joseph Farrow & Company of the Carlton Works, Fletton near Peterborough, a subsidiary of Reckitt & Colman that made canned foods (green peas, later marrowfat peas), bought the company.
 In the early 1960s it introduced a peanut spread called Smooth'n Nutty.
 In 1962 it introduced mincemeat.
 It was made in Carrow, Norwich.

 For many years Gale's were the UK's biggest manufacturer of honey.